Top Exercises for the Best Arm Workout

 How Many Sets & Reps Should I Do For an Arm Day Workout?

 Now that you have some awesome arm day exercises, I'm sure you're wondering how many sets and reps you should do.
-The answer is, that will depend from person to person.
+That answer will differ from person to person.
 On top of that, every workout is different.

 If you're training for muscle growth, I'll generally recommend moderately heavy weights.
 For this, I often do 3-4 sets of 8-12 reps.